andotalao24/PatellaSeg/readme.md

 ## Environment
 Tensorflow>=2.1.0, Python>=3.6.10

-## Instruction
+## Instructions

-- Preprocess data to ensure they fit into input size of CNN model.
+1. Preprocess data to ensure they fit into input size of CNN model.
-- Run NNseg to obtain segmentation results of a CNN model (defined in models.py).
+2. Run NNseg to obtain segmentation results of a CNN model (defined in models.py).
-- Run SSMseg to obtain segmentation results of SSM.
+3. Run SSMseg to obtain segmentation results of SSM.
-- Run fusion to obtain ultimate segmentation.
+4. Run fusion to obtain ultimate segmentation.